What Is an Operation and Maintenance Manual?

-A comprehensive O&M manual has the following components:
+A comprehensive O&M manual includes the following components:

 - Overview: Includes background information such as company history, organizational charts, and personnel information.

 - Maintenance Procedures: Outlines proactive and corrective maintenance programs to ensure important assets remain in good working condition.
-Procedures summarize equipment test requirements, troubleshooting processes, and scheduling protocol.
+Procedures summarize equipment test requirements, troubleshooting processes, and scheduling protocols.

 - Emergency Procedures: Lists the steps to take in emergencies, including the people and agencies to notify and how to handle crisis communication.